MattMrak/Studio-Ghibli-Films/README.md

 # Studio-Ghibli-Films
 Phase 1 Project

-These Ruby Gems provide a CLI to view a list of Studio Ghibli films along with information for each film.
+This CLI provides a list of Studio Ghibli films along with information for each movie.

 # Installation
 Type the code below.